lleger/elixir-school/lessons/advanced/error-handling.md

 ## Throws

 Another mechanism for working with errors in Elixir is `throw` and `catch`.
-In practice these occur very infrequently in newer Elixir code but it's important to know and understand them nonetheless.
+In practice, these occur very infrequently in newer Elixir code, but it's important to know and understand them nonetheless.

 The `throw/1` function gives us the ability to exit execution with a specific value we can `catch` and use: